-With autumn in full bloom our travels took us north to the pretty Highland village of Fort Augustus.
-We’d been invited to stay at The Lovat Loch Ness.
+With autumn in full bloom our travels took us north to the pretty Highland village of Fort Augustus to stay at The Lovat Loch Ness.
 The Lovat is a four-star, eco-conscious hotel with a reputation for being a bit of a foodie’s paradise.
 We love Fort Augustus and we love good food, so I had a hunch we’d love The Lovat too.

 With the Scottish countryside rocking the russet hues of autumn, we decided to take the scenic route to Fort Augustus.
 It took us through the Loch Lomond and Trossachs National Park, Glen Coe and past the mighty Ben Nevis, before reaching the shores of Loch Ness.

 My last visit to Fort Augustus had been fleeting, so I was looking forward to spending some quality time there, pottering around the quieter, southern side of the loch.

 After spending several hours in the car, we were desperate to stretch our legs before lunch.
 We decided to stop at the lochside village of Foyers.
 There’s a short walking trail in the village that takes in an impressive waterfall, plus a fab wee cafe.
 A scenic ramble followed by lunch – perfect.